 CEO Peter Gietz as recognized expert

 The studied indologist is a frequently invited guest at conferences and events to give lectures about the latest technologies and developments of the Digital Humanities.
-Additionally, he is engaged in numerous standardization committees, was involved in the creation of measure catalogues for the German Federal Office for Information Security, and he is passionate coordinator and software developer within the projects of DAASI International.
+Additionally, he is engaged in numerous standardization committees, was involved in the creation of measure catalogues for the German Federal Office for Information Security, and he is a passionate coordinator and software developer within the projects of DAASI International.